 Common Causes of Bicycle Accidents in Sandy Springs

-As we just mentioned, bicycle accidents tend to result from other drivers being careless or inattentive on the road.
+Typically, bicycle accidents happen when drivers are careless or inattentive on the road.
 Here are some specific ways we often see bike accidents occur in the Sandy Springs area:

-- Drivers operate their vehicles while distracted, failing to see bicyclists traveling or turning nearby.
+- Drivers operating their vehicles while distracted, failing to see bicyclists traveling or turning nearby.

 - Drivers sideswipe bicyclists while passing them too quickly or too closely.